Rimjhim28/crossTheBall/README.md

 # CrossTheBall
 A game app with true/false questions.
 The user needs to answer to build the bridge for the ball to cross from one end of the screen to another.
 It includes a simple animation to cross the ball from one end of the screen to the other.
-Currently the UI is compatible with mi note 4
+Currently the UI is compatible with mi note 4(screen size  5.5')